First FOR2953 Symposium successfully held

 FOR2953 ‘SIALIC ACID AS REGULATOR IN DEVELOPMENT AND IMMUNITY’ celebrates the funding approval by the DFG for 2022 – 2025

-After a very successful evaluation meeting in July 2022, our FOR2953 was granted another 3 years of funding, which we kick-off with a networking meeting in Hannover.
+After a very successful evaluation meeting in July 2022, our FOR2953 was granted another 3 years of funding, which we kicked off with a networking meeting in Hannover.

 FOR2953 – DFG Evaluation Meeting (Period 2019 – 2022)

-FOR2953 ‘SIALIC ACID AS REGULATOR IN DEVELOPMENT AND IMMUNITY’ welcomes an international review board and DFG representatives for on-site evaluation of our first funding period.
+From July 5 - 6, 2023, FOR2953 ‘SIALIC ACID AS REGULATOR IN DEVELOPMENT AND IMMUNITY’ welcomed an international review board and DFG representatives for on-site evaluation of our first funding period at "Forum Niedersachsen" in Hannover.

 31st Joint Glycobiology Meeting 2021